voidbydefault/EasyApplyBot/README.md

 # LinkedIn Easy Apply Bot

+## Major announcement (26-Nov-25)
+I am working on an AI powered bot.
+It will be much smarter and lighter to use free tier of Gemini API.
+Stay tuned!

+## Classic version
 _Automate your LinkedIn job applications with ease!_

 This Python and Selenium-based bot automates applying to jobs using the Easy Apply feature on LinkedIn.